Killers (2010 film)

 Killers is a 2010 American action comedy film directed by Robert Luketic and starring Katherine Heigl and Ashton Kutcher.
 The film centers on a young woman (Heigl) who meets the man of her dreams (Kutcher) who turns out to be an assassin.
 The film was theatrically released on June 4, 2010.
-It received negative reviews from critics and grossed $98 million worldwide against its $75 million budget.
+It was panned by critics and only grossed $98.2 million worldwide against its $75 million budget.

 Plot

 Jen Kornfeldt travels to Nice, France, with her parents after a break-up.
-She meets Spencer Aimes, and agrees to join him later for drinks.
+She meets Spencer Aimes and agrees to join him later for drinks.
 He sneaks aboard a boat, planting a bomb on a helicopter, then arrives for his date with Jen.
 When the helicopter takes off, Spencer triggers the bomb.
-After a night of drinking, Spencer, unaware Jen has fallen asleep, reveals he is a professional assassin.
-Despite the advice of his boss, Holbrook, Spencer quits contract killing and begins a relationship with Jen, eventually asking her father, Mr. Kornfeldt for his blessing to marry her.
+After a night of drinking, Spencer, unaware that Jen has fallen asleep, reveals he is a professional assassin.
+Despite the advice of his boss, Holbrook, Spencer quits contract killing and begins a relationship with Jen, eventually asking her father, Mr. Kornfeldt, for his blessing to marry her.

-Three years later, Spencer and Jen have settled into married life.
+3 years later, Spencer and Jen have settled into married life.
 When she surprises him with tickets to Nice for his birthday, he is less than enthusiastic, which Jen's friends convince her is a sign he is bored with their relationship.
 Spencer receives a "romantic" postcard from Holbrook with an ultimatum to take another assignment.
 Trying to refuse the job over the phone, he hangs up suddenly when Jen's father arrives, prompting suspicion; he also notices the postcard.
-Mr. Kornfeldt brings Spencer to a surprise birthday party, where Spencer's distraction over the assignment strengthens Jen's doubts about his commitment, further fuelled in the morning when he rushes her off on her business trip.
+Mr. Kornfeldt brings Spencer to a surprise birthday party, where Spencer's distraction over the assignment strengthens Jen's doubts about his commitment, further fueled in the morning when he rushes her off on her business trip.

-Jen decides not to leave, and returns home to find Spencer fighting off his best friend Henry, secretly a fellow assassin who reveals that a $20 million bounty has been placed on Spencer and that anyone in his life could be an assassin.
+Jen decides to return home and finds Spencer fighting off his best friend, Henry, who is secretly a fellow assassin, and reveals that a $20 million bounty has been placed on Spencer and that anyone in his life could be an assassin.
 A sniper opens fire on the house, and Spencer and Jen flee.
-They lead Henry on a car chase through the neighborhood and ram his car onto rebar, killing him.
+They lead Henry on a car chase through the neighborhood and ram his car into a rebar, killing him.
 After they find Holbrook dead in his hotel room, Jen vomits and realizes she might be pregnant.